 #16.
 Go Swimming

-On colder days you like to go to the local leisure centre for a dip, but once the weather heats up, our parents don’t let a few drops of rain put them off heading to the beach.
+On colder days you like to go to the local leisure centre for a dip, but once the weather heats up, our parents said don’t let a few drops of rain put you off heading to the beach!
 Bring waterproof bags for the clothes and have hot drinks at the ready for when you get home.

 Many of you suggested curling up on the sofa to watch a film.
 But it can be a nice treat to get out and see the latest blockbuster at the cinema.